evilcyber.com

 And Dr. Havas is still not finished.

-As long as Dr. Havas more or less stayed within her field of botany, she managed to get published, but the more outlandish her claims about radiation became, the more unlikely they were to appear anywhere and her last paper published in a journal that can be taken seriously dates from 2008.
-That is a serious impediment for any scientist worth his salt and given her current credibility it also didn’t look like this would have changed for the better any time soon.
+As long as Dr. Havas more or less stayed within her field of botany, she managed to get published, but the more outlandish her claims about radiation became, the more unlikely they were to appear anywhere.
+Her last paper published in a journal that can be taken seriously dates from 2008.

 Man in lab coat

-He has a lab coat, he must be a scientist
+He has a lab coat, he must be a scientist.

 To her rescue came the European Journal of Oncology, founded in 1997 by the Italian Ramazzini Foundation, whose research on cancer and aspartame was discredited by the health authorities of both the US and EU.
-Already before that they had been so unhappy with not being taken serious by the scientific community, that they indeed founded that very journal to finally get their research published.
-The Foundation was more than happy to accept Dr. Havas’ 2010 paper: “Provocation study using heart rate variability shows microwave radiation from 2.4 GHz cordless phone affects autonomic nervous system” (PDF).
+They had been so unhappy with being shunned by the scientific community, that they did what I described above: start their own journal to get their research published.

-Because to anyone outside the scientific community she added another notch on her belt of credibility and who not familiar with these journals can tell the European Journal of Oncology apart from the respected European Journal of Oncology Nursing?
+But Dr. Havas finally could rest assured that the paper that may mean the most to her got published.
+Somewhere.
+Because to anyone outside the scientific community she added another notch on her belt of credibility.
+Who not familiar with these journals can tell the European Journal of Oncology apart from the respected European Journal of Oncology Nursing?

-Scientific Crusade
+Havas’ Scientific Crusade

 Dr. Havas hands out a belief disguised as science and – ironically – it is modern technology like the Internet that makes it possible for her to reach much further than she could have in previous decades.
 If people like her take advantage of platforms like websites and online video, the scientific community better catch up, or it may have public perception of science dictated by “researchers” of similar ilk.